 Language Setup selection allows the user to change the language used by the Tool.
 English is the default language.
+From System Setup screen:

-1. Select Language Setup.
+- 1. Select Language Setup.

-Use the READ and keys until Language Setup is highlighted.
+- Use the ▲ UP and ▼ DOWN keys until Language Setup is highlighted.

-- 2. Select desired measurement unit.

-- Use the READ and keys until the desired language is highlighted.

-- Press enter.

-- 3. Save language setting.

-- 4

 - Press ENTER.

+- 2. Select desired Language Setup choice.

+- Use the ▲ UP and ▼ DOWN keys until the desired language is highlighted.

+- Press ENTER.

+- 3. Save Language Setup setting. - Press ENTER.